 - 2. An evaluation fee of (U.S.) \$50.00. - 3.
 Official academic transcripts for all preparatory schools, colleges, and universities attended.
-These documents, along with official translation if in a language other than English, must be sent directly from the institution to the Office of International Student Services.
+These documents, along with official translation if in a language other than English, must be sent directly from the institution to the Office of International Services.
 (To be acceptable, the transcripts must reflect above average scholastic capabilities.) - 4.
 Official Test of English as a Foreign Language (TOEFL) scores.
 Graduate applicants must score at least 550 on the paper-based exam or 213 on the computer-based exam to meet the requirement for unconditional admission.
+An Institutional TOEFL score of 550 or higher, when administered by the MSU Testing Center, may be considered in place of an official TOEFL score.
+Intensive English Language Institute (IELI) students may take the Institutional TOEFL when they have successfully completed Level 5, or have successfully completed Level 4 and received written approval of the IELI Coordinator.
 Computer science graduate applicants must have a TOEFL score of 573 on the paper-based exam or 230 on the computer-based exam to meet the requirement.
 TOEFL may not be required if English is the native language.
-A local English proficiency examination may be administered to determine if enrollment is necessary in ENGL 1003 and 1013 (foreign student sections).
-The graduate coordinator will be notified of the test results by the Office of International Student Services.

-- 5. An official bank financial statement accompanied by either a letter of sponsorship or an MSU Affidavit of Support that shows the availability of financial funding adequate to meet the tuition, living, book, insurance, and incidental expenses of the first academic year.
+A local English proficiency examination may be administered to determine if enrollment is necessary in ENGL 1003 and 1013.
+The graduate coordinator will be notified of the test results by the Office of International Services. - 5.
+An official bank financial statement accompanied by either a letter of sponsorship or an MSU Affidavit of Support that shows the availability of financial funding adequate to meet the tuition, living, book, insurance, and incidental expenses of the first academic year.
 Barring unforeseen circumstances, the availability of funds from the same, or equally reliable source, must be assured for the duration of the program of study. - 6.
 Proof of health insurance including repatriation and medical evacuation benefits must also be provided prior to initial enrollment at MSU and also every consecutive fall registration thereafter.
 All students must submit proof they have received meningitis information.
 This form is located on MSU's website at https://secure.mwsu.edu/forms/registrar/meningitis.asp.

 NATO personnel stationed in Texas OR their dependents must meet the requirements shown in items 3 and 6.
 Local English proficiency examinations are required for admissibility in lieu of the TOEFL and will be scheduled upon request.
-Applicants are required to contact the Office of International Student Services to determine eligibility.
+Applicants are required to contact the Office of International Services to determine eligibility.
+International students on F-1 visas may not be enrolled primarily in internet courses in any given semester.
+Please consult your international advisor well in advance of each semester to insure that you are compliant.